mefistotelis/fff_fli/README.md

 Example of executing program to fix Syndicate FLI file:
-(file must be decompressed with DERNC first) flifix -v -m -f -p -n -b -c -a mendlose.dat mendlosefix.fli
+(file must be decompressed with DERNC first) fff_fli -v -m -f -p -n -b -c -a mendlose.dat mendlosefix.fli

-Example of executing program to fix Syndicate Wars FLI file: flifix -v -m -f -p -n -b -c -a mod-01.fli mod-01fix.fli
+Example of executing program to fix Syndicate Wars FLI file: fff_fli -v -m -f -p -n -b -c -a mod-01.fli mod-01fix.fli

 If you don't know whitch options to use, try those from example.
 If you run program without options, just filename, it will not